0xemgy/motor_control_ecu/README.md

 - the output statistics are interesting
   - right now only warnings are output
   - maybe when codechecker can be used stats can be show there

+### Unit Tests

+#### Unity and fff
+- build library and add to each test instead of building for each test
+- make Unity error prompts gcc format compatible to enable proper vscode PROBLEMS parsing

+#### ctest
+- add files to clean command
+- vscode Test Explorer UI test file hyperlinks link to cmake files instead of test files (fix this if possible)

+#### gcovr
+- the coverage of a unit that has a dedicated unit test but is also used by other units, which are tested, probably consists of the merged data (not just the data of the dedicated unit test) -> this should be fixed if possible (and if assumption is even true)

+#### Debugging via vscode